entropy-flux/TorchSystem/README.md

-from mlregistry import get_metadata #This is also avaliable under the torchsystem.storage namespace from torchsystem.storage import Models, Criterions, Optimizers from torchsystem.events import Added, RolledBack, Saved from torchsystem.events import Iterated # Use this if you want to persist data of for example, datasets
+from mlregistry import get_metadata #This is also avaliable under the torchsystem.storage namespace from torchsystem.storage import Models, Criterions, Optimizers from torchsystem.events import Added, RolledBack, Commited from torchsystem.events import Iterated # Use this if you want to persist data of for example, datasets
                                         # that you used to train-evaluate an object.